P111 EDI: Ordnance Magazines, Sigonella, Italy

 Dept Of Defense

-The Department of Defense, through the Naval Facilities Engineering Command Atlantic, is soliciting bids for the expansion of the P1012 Munitions Storage Area at Moron Air Base in Spain.
-This project involves the construction of facilities specifically designed for the storage of munitions, which is critical for maintaining operational readiness and safety at military installations.
-A site visit is tentatively scheduled for the week of January 26, 2026, with interested parties required to submit their attendance and related documentation by December 26, 2025.
+The Department of Defense, through the Naval Facilities Engineering Command Atlantic (NAVFACSYSCOM ATLANTIC), is soliciting proposals for the expansion of the P1012 Munitions Storage Area at Moron Air Base, Spain.
+This project falls under the NAICS code 236210 for Industrial Building Construction and involves the construction of ammunition facilities, which are critical for military operations and logistics.
+Interested contractors are encouraged to attend a site visit scheduled for February 5, 2026, with specific access requirements outlined in Amendment 0001 of the solicitation, including the submission of a Base Access Template for Spanish contractors and a list of approved insurance companies.
 For further inquiries, potential bidders can contact Kimberly Hall at kimberly.a.hall3@navy.mil or by phone at 757-322-4982.

 Dept Of Defense